eclipse-vertx/vert.x/core_manual_groovy.md

 **Be very careful!**

+## Handling authentication with the Bridge

+The bridge can also handle authentication for you, and you can configure it to only let certain messages through when the user has been authenticated.

+To enable authentication you need to make sure an instance of the `auth-mgr` busmod is available on the event bus.
+Please see the modules manual for a full description of it.

+For login, the client should send a JSON message with the fields `username` containing the user name, and the field `password` containing the password.
+The message should be sent to the address `vertx.bridge.login`.
+The root address `vertx.bridge` can be changed by the specifying the `bridgeAddress` parameter to the `bridge` method.

+If the login is successful the client will receive a reply with the field `status` set to `ok`, and the field `sessionID` containing a unique session id.
+This session id should be sent in any subsequent messages (e.g. to persist an order) that require authentication to be allowed through.

+To tell the bridge that certain messages require authentication before being passed, you add the field `requires_auth` with the value of `true` in the match.
+The default value is `false`.
+For example:

+    permitted << ["address": "demo.persistor",
+                  "match": [ "action": "save",
+                             "collection": "orders"],
+                  "requires_auth": true]

+This tells the bridge that any messages to save orders in the `orders` collection, will only be passed if the user is successful authenticated (i.e. logged in ok) first.

+To logout, the client should send a message with a field `sessionID` containing the sessionID to the address `vertx.bridge.logout`.
+This can also be overridden by specifying the `bridgeAddress` in the call to `bridge`.

 # File System

 Vert.x lets you manipulate files on the file system.
 File system operations are asynchronous and take a handler method as the last argument.
 This method will be called when the operation is complete, or an error has occurred.